Antoni Lallican: Death

-Lallican was killed on the morning of 3 October 2025 in Donbas, Ukraine, when the vehicle he was in was hit by a drone.
+Lallican was killed on the morning of 3 October 2025 in Donbas, Ukraine, when the vehicle he and a Ukrainian colleague, Grigoriy Ivanchenko, were in was hit by a drone.
 The drone was controlled via First Person View (FPV) and was targeted from the Russian side of the conflict.
-A Ukrainian colleague travelling with him, Grigoriy Ivanchenko, was seriously injured in the same attack and had his leg amputated.
+Ivanchenko, was seriously injured in the same attack and his leg had to be amputated.
 According to the Ukrainian authorities, the car was hit on the outskirts of Komyshuvakha, near Zaporizhzhia, when taking journalists on a visit to a unit of the 4th Ukrainian Armoured Brigade.
 The location was about 15 kilometres from the front line.
 Lallican was at least the 17th journalist to be killed in the Russo-Ukrainian war, and according to a joint statement by the European and International Federations of Journalists, the first to be killed by a drone.
 He was the fourth French death from within the journalism profession.
-The French President, Emmanuel Macron, condemned the attack and paid tribute to those journalists who risked their lives to report on the war.
+The French President, Emmanuel Macron, condemned the attack and paid tribute to the journalists who risked their lives to report on the war.

 On 5 October 2025 the French National Anti-Terrorism Prosecutor's Office (Parquet national antiterroriste (PNAT) said it had referred Lallican's killing for investigation as a potential war crime.